Michedev/briscola-deep-q-learning/readme.md

 Standard Deep-q-learning was around 50% win rate until the last episode, basically like a random player.
 In order to converge to an acceptable result, further tunings have been applied to the standard deep-q-learning training in two ways:
- - Alterations at the training algorithm in order to improve convergence and speed
+ - Enhancements to the training algorithm in order to improve performance and speed of convergence
  - Set up multiple tasks to the deep-q-nn in order to learn more general and useful features

 ### State Representation